slugger7/auth-flows/03-jwt-auth/README.md

 1. In browser head to the [app](http://localhost:3000)
 1. Login using username: admin password: pass
 1. Click fetch authenticated Data

-## Notes

-- Create sequence diagram
-- What is a jwt
-- What is stored in a jwt
-- Go through the Authentication vs Authorization

 ## References